FISHERS OF MEN

 Safe boating conduct must be observed at all times.
-All competitors and marshals are required to wear Coast Guard approved personal floatation devices, securely fastened at all times while the boat is being propelled by the combustion engine.
+All competitors and coaches/boat captains are required to wear Coast Guard approved personal floatation devices, securely fastened at all times while the boat is being propelled by the combustion engine.

 ***A “chest type” Life vest must be worn by all High School anglers.
 Inflatable life preservers are NOT allowed for High School anglers. ***

-Inflatable devices may only be worn by the marshal, and a “chest type” life vest of the correct size MUST be on board for the marshal.
+Inflatable devices may only be worn by the coach/boat captain, and a “chest type” life vest of the correct size MUST be on board for the coach/boat captain.
 Furthermore, a kill switch must be fastened to the driver any time the combustion engine is propelling the boat.
 Failure to do so is grounds for disqualification.